-The following perspectives are at the convergence of the three research axes presented before, and can be seen as the ideal towards which our efforts tend:
+The following perspectives are at the convergence of the three aforementioned research axes and can be seen as ideal towards our goals:

 - Automating data science workflow discovery.
-The current methods for extracting knowledge from data and building decision support systems require a lot of human effort.
+The current methods for knowledge extraction and construction of decision support systems require a lot of human effort.
 Our three research axes aim at alleviating this effort, by devising methods that are more generic and by improving the interaction between the user and the system.
 An ideal solution would be that the user could forget completely about the existence of pattern mining or decision support methods.
-Instead the user would only loosely specify her problem, while the system would construct for her various data science / decision support workflows, possibly further refined via interactions. - We consider that this is a second order AI task, where AI techniques such as planning are used to explore the workflow search space, the workflow itself being composed of data mining and/or decision support components.
+Instead the user would only loosely specify her problem, while the system constructs various data science / decision support workflows, possibly further refined via interactions. - We consider that this is a second order AI task, where AI techniques such as planning are used to explore the workflow search space, the workflow itself being composed of data mining and/or decision support components.
 This is a strategic evolution for data science endeavors, were the demand far exceeds the available human skilled manpower. - Logic argumentation based on epistemic interest.
 Having increasingly automated approaches will require better and better ways to handle the interactions with the user.
-Our second long term goal is to explore the use of logic argumentation as an interaction tool between users and a data analysis tool.
-Alongside visualization and interactive data mining tools, it can be a way for users to query in an intuitive manner both the results and the way they were obtained.
-Such querying can also help the expert to reformulate her query in an interactive analysis setting. - This research direction continues the work on "epistemic interest" presented before.
-Its goal is to exploit principles of interactive data analysis in the context of epistemic interest measures.
-Logic argumentation [Besnard 2014] can be a natural tool for interactions between the user and the system: display of possibly exhaustive list of arguments, relationships whether reinforcement, compatibility or conflict between arguments, variable degrees of arguments, and possible solutions for argument conflicts.
+Our second long term goal is to explore the use of logic argumentation, i.e., the formalisation of human strategies for reasoning and arguing, in the interaction between users and data analysis tools.
+Alongside visualization and interactive data mining tools, logic argumentation can be a way for users to query both the results and the way they are obtained.
+Such querying can also help the expert to reformulate her query in an interactive analysis setting.

+This research direction aims at exploiting principles of interactive data analysis in the context of epistemic interestingness measures.
+Logic argumentation can be a natural tool for interactions between the user and the system: display of possibly exhaustive list of arguments, relationships between arguments (e.g., reinforcement, compatibility or conflict), possible solutions for argument conflicts, etc.